Good Sam vs Harvest Hosts vs RV Overnights: 2026 Cost Comparison

 The RV Overnights Trade-off

-RV Overnights is easier to model than Good Sam Elite because the pricing is clearer and the platform publicly states that members should expect to spend a minimum of $30 per host location to support hosts.
+The pricing is clearer, the regular membership is lower, and the platform publicly tells members to expect a minimum $30 spend per host location.
 That makes the true-cost conversation more honest.

 When Stacking Memberships Makes Sense